 Winner by 6%

 Lee Company rates % higher than NinthDecimal on Environment Culture Ratings vs NinthDecimal Ratings based on looking at 29 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's the work pace at your company?" and "What needs to change to make the company culture better?".
+Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "What % of the time are you bored at work?".

 Sentiment Culture Ratings vs NinthDecimal